mpv-player/mpv/DOCS/man/options.rst

     syncs to the right one.
 Compositing window managers can also lead to bad results, as can missing or incorrect display FPS information (see ``--display-fps``).

-``--dscale=<filter>``
-    Like ``--scale``, but apply these filters on downscaling instead.
-If this option is unset, the filter implied by ``--scale`` will be applied.

-``--cscale=<filter>``
-    As ``--scale``, but for interpolating chroma information.
-If the image is not subsampled, this option is ignored entirely.

-``--tscale=<filter>``
-    The filter used for interpolating the temporal axis (frames).
-This is only used if ``--interpolation`` is enabled.
-The only valid choices for ``--tscale`` are separable convolution filters (use ``--tscale=help`` to get a list).
-The default is ``mitchell``.

-    Note that the maximum supported filter radius is currently 3, due to limitations in the number of video textures that can be loaded simultaneously.

-``--tscale-clamp``
-    Clamp the ``--tscale`` filter kernel's value range to [0-1].
-This reduces excessive ringing artifacts in the temporal domain (which typically manifest themselves as short flashes or fringes of black, mostly around moving edges) in exchange for potentially adding more blur.

-``--interpolation-threshold=<0..1,-1>``
-    Threshold below which frame ratio interpolation gets disabled (default:
-    ``0.0001``).
-This is calculated as ``abs(disphz/vfps - 1) < threshold``,
-    where ``vfps`` is the speed-adjusted video FPS, and ``disphz`` the display refresh rate.
-(The speed-adjusted video FPS is roughly equal to the normal video FPS, but with slowdown and speedup applied.
-This matters if you use ``--video-sync=display-resample`` to make video run synchronously to the display FPS, or if you change the ``speed`` property.)

-    The default is intended to almost always enable interpolation if the playback rate is even slightly different from the display refresh rate.
-But note that if you use e.g. ``--video-sync=display-vdrop``, small deviations in the rate can disable interpolation and introduce a discontinuity every other minute.

-    Set this to ``-1`` to disable this logic.

-``--dscale-radius``, ``--cscale-radius``, ``--tscale-radius``, etc.
-    Set filter parameters for ``--dscale``, ``--cscale`` and ``--tscale``, respectively.

-    See the corresponding options for ``--scale``.

-``--linear-scaling``
-    Scale in linear light.
-It should only be used with a ``--opengl-fbo-format`` that has at least 16 bit precision.

-``--correct-downscaling``
-    When using convolution based filters, extend the filter size when downscaling.
-Increases quality, but reduces performance while downscaling.

-    This will perform slightly sub-optimally for anamorphic video (but still better than without it) since it will extend the size to match only the milder of the scale factors between the axes.

 ``--opengl-shaders=<files>``
     Custom GLSL hooks.
 These are a flexible way to add custom fragment shaders,